Careers at Haywood Academy

 The Academy uses Compass+ in partnership with the Careers and Enterprise Company to monitor and evaluate provision regularly against the 8 Gatsby Benchmarks.
 We also gather feedback from students, teachers, external careers advisors and other stakeholders on a regular basis following events.
 Together, these procedures allow the Academy to make continual improvements to the impact of the careers programme.

 City College supports students and provides them with opportunities post 16, whether they wish to progress to University, or enter the world of work.
-Teachers work across Haywood academy and City College this ensures that all curriculum areas are fully up to date on Post 16 information to support students decision making.
+Teachers work across Haywood academy and City College this ensures that all curriculum areas are fully up to date on post-16 information to support students decision making.

 To ensure continuous improvement of the Careers Curriculum we are always looking for professionals to work with us, based on student voice and labour market opportunities in varying and dynamic fields.
-If you would like to be involved in the work we do with careers please contact Miss Morgan (Careers Lead) who will be keen to involve you in developing opportunities for students and employer centred events.
+If you would like to be involved in the work we do with careers please contact Mr Baillie (Careers Lead) who will be keen to involve you in developing opportunities for students and employer centred events.

 Raising Participation Age (RPA)